 The 1930 census shows the widowed Reason making his home with his mother.

-He may have eventually moved to Canton.
-Adding further tragedy, he may be the same "Reson Mayle," age 62, who went missing on Dec.
-19, 1965 and whose body was found a week later, beside a road southeast of Canton, reported the Coshocton Tribune.
+At the age of 62, Reason went missing on Dec.
+19, 1965.
+His mother, living in Canton, reported his disappearance to authorities.
+Sadly, his badly decomposed body was found more than a month later, on Jan.
+26, 1965, beside Baum Road Southeast near Canton.
+With his first name spelled "Reson," the news was reported by the Associated Press and various newspapers such as the Fremont News-Messenger and the Coshocton Tribune.
 "He apparently was the victim of a hit-run driver, officials said.
 The body was discovered by a passerby, who noticed a shoe in the road, looked around and found Mayle half hidden in weeds."
+His remains were lowered into the sleep of the ages in Evergreen Park Cemetery near Canton.

 ~ Son Haymond Mayle ~